Table Of Contents

 Are Valsetz boots as good as the shirt-stuff?
-As we promise to dig down to the core, we are going to bring out the best analytics for you here:
+As we promise to dig down to the core, we will bring out the best analytics for you here:

 “Comfort is the key.
 And if it were the only key, these boots would have 5 stars.
 These are the most comfortable duty boots I’ve ever owned or worn.”

-We did keep these on the top comfy work boot list and you will know why (do not forget that they have a number of flaws)!
+We kept these on the top comfy work boot list, and you will know why (do not forget that they have several flaws)!

 Types of Under Armour Valsetz